devarajgroup/artificial-cells/README.md

 # Devaraj Website

-This is a website for the Devaraj Research Group @ UCSD.
+This is a website for the Artificial Cells MURI effort, a collaboration between UCSD, Harvard, and Colorado Boulder.
 The site is constructed using the static site generator [Harp]().

 ### Global Variables